-On February 1, 2012 the Company's board of directors approved its stock option plan (the "Plan").
+On February 1, 2012 DelMar (BC)'s board of directors approved its stock option plan (the "Plan").
+As a result of the Reverse Acquisition (note 3), the Plan became the stock option plan of the Company.
 Under the Plan the number of common shares that will be reserved for issuance to officers, directors, employees and consultants under the Plan will not exceed 7.5% of the share capital of the Company on a fully diluted basis.
-On February 1, 2012 the Company granted 930,000 options and on June 15, 2012 an additional 90,000 options were granted under the Plan.
-All of the stock options granted have an exercise price of CDN \$0.50 and expire 10 years from the date of grant.
+On February 1, 2012 the DelMar (BC) granted 930,000 options and on September 15, 2012 an additional 90,000 options were granted under the Plan.
+All of the stock options under these grants have an exercise price of CDN \$0.50 and expire 10 years from the date of grant.
 Of the 1,020,000 stock options granted, 450,000 vest in equal monthly installments over one year and 570,000 vest in equal monthly installments over three years.
-Included in the total number of stock options granted were 450,000 granted in equal tranches to the Company's three directors.
+Included in the total number of stock options granted were 450,000 granted in equal tranches to certain of the Company's directors.
+As a result of the Reverse Acquisition (note 3) the 1,020,000 stock options outstanding at January 25, 2013 became exercisable into shares of common stock of the Company.